 - You can create a manual activity to account for the lost mileage - although this won't count toward Strava Challenges and won't match to any segments.
-For more information on how this feature works, please see the help articles for the web, iPhone, or Android.
+More information on how this feature works can be found here.

 - If you were with a friend who recorded the activity with GPS: